 She has delivered personal training results to celebrities, athletes and women in their 40s, 50 and 60s through kettlebell training and classes.

-Labelled as the “fairy ninja” to her Tribe, she delivers 9 classes a week in her new studio based in Belfast, monthly workshops, beginners programmes twice a week and has more than 20,000 followers online or via social media.
+Labelled as the “fairy ninja” to her Tribe, she delivers online programs and group coaching with her team of certified and community coaches to 100s of women worldwide and has more than 50k followers online or via social media.

 Lisa spent 5 years becoming a certified coach and practitioner of Rational Inquiry™, (a cutting-edge technology that enables the rapid identification and facilitation of the removal of limiting beliefs), she has helped transform individuals into energetic, resourceful, responsible, ethical, and profit-generating players.
 Through this unique, ongoing training Lisa has gained a full understanding of:

 - The mind-body connection, human behavior, and human psychodynamics